A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Registering a death

-Deaths outside of Rutland
+Deaths outside Rutland

-If the person died outside of Rutland, you must contact the register office in the county where the death happened to register the death.
+If the person died outside Rutland, you must contact the register office in the county where the death happened to register the death.

-Who can register the death
+Who can register the death?

 • someone present at the death